Radicava Health Insurance Denial Scott Glovsky

 What Other ALS Treatments Are There?

 Prior to the approval of Radicava, there were very few options for ALS treatment.
 Aside from Radicava, only one drug has been approved to treat ALS.
 Riluzole, approved by the FDA in 1995, works by decreasing the release of the neurotransmitter glutamate, but it has only been found to prolong survival by about two or three months.
-Aside from these two drugs, all other treatments aim to manage the symptoms and to improve the patient’s quality of life.
+As of April 2023, there are seven ALS FDA-approved drugs.
+The most recent is Qalsody, granted accelerated approval in April 2023 for ALS patients with mutations of the SOD1 gene (about 2% of US ALS patients).
+This is the first medication that targets a genetic cause of ALS.
+Most ALS drugs aim to manage the symptoms and to improve the patient’s quality of life.
 This includes medications for fatigue, inflammation, muscle cramping, and spasticity.

 As a person’s condition worsens, they may also need breathing assistance through either non-invasive or invasive ventilation.
 Once a person has entered the last phase of their life, palliative care is the focus.
 Medications such as opioids and benzodiazepines are given to help with pain and anxiety as the patient passes.